Management Guru Peter Drucker famously stated that culture eats strategy for breakfast.

 - Now that you know where you're going, make visible successes towards that path.
 Once people see that the change towards creating a culture is happening then it will start to get Real and they are more likely to get behind it and then you'll start to get momentum.

-You need to live your culture, it needs to be part of everything you do, and it should act as a set of rules to help guide and empower your people with decision making.
+You need to live your culture and set the example.
+It needs to be part of everything you do, and it should act as a set of rules to help guide and empower your people with decision making.

-The difference between talking about something , and taking actions that are in line with what you're talking about.
+It's the difference between talking about something versus taking actions that are in line with what you're talking about.

 One piece you might want to add is: "Rewarding the walk"

-It's easy to say one thing, and do that same thing; long term for change to stick and culture to be created you need to reward the activities that you want your people to be about.
+It's easy to say one thing, and do that same thing, but for desired behaviours to develop, you need to reward the activities that you want your people to embody.

-Creating a strong culture is only a part of organizational development and change management; its a a critical part, but it's not the only part.
+Fostering a strong culture is a part of organizational development and change management.
+It's a critical part, but it's not the only part.